plonzari/blog/_posts/2020-10-13-quantity-has-a-quality-of-her-own.md

 <a href="https://en.wikipedia.org/wiki/Carthago_delenda_est" data-type="URL" data-id="https://en.wikipedia.org/wiki/Carthago_delenda_est">Cicero was able to start a war</a>.
 Luther has done it by <a href="https://en.wikipedia.org/wiki/Ninety-five_Theses" data-type="URL" data-id="https://en.wikipedia.org/wiki/Ninety-five_Theses">nailing a piece of paper to a door</a>
 and Hearst <a href="https://en.wikipedia.org/wiki/Propaganda_of_the_Spanish%E2%80%93American_War" data-type="URL" data-id="https://en.wikipedia.org/wiki/Propaganda_of_the_Spanish%E2%80%93American_War">with a journal</a>
 with maybe 100000 readers.
 Radio and television have been considered big revolutions in opinion forming.
-It is, therefore, reasonable to wonder if the changes caused by social media are something new, different from the past.
-I would suggest that the more or less gradual capacity of information dissemination and opinion-forming does not mean that the present is not qualitatively different.
+It is thus reasonable to wonder if the changes caused by social media are something new, different from the past.
+On the one hand the past shows a more or less gradual increase in the speed and strength of  information dissemination and opinion-forming.
+The present folows this quantitative rule but, on the other hand, it could also be qualitatively different.

 There are many models for opinion-forming (rumor-spreading) but the one I like most is based on the well-known Ising model.
 See for example